infracost/docs/docs/features/share_links.md

 A link is generated each time you run `infracost breakdown`, `diff` or `output`, and it's included in the `table`, `diff` and `json` formats.
 The link can also be parsed and used in your workflow, for example by sending it to Slack.
 The `infracost output` command generates a new link for the combined cost estimate.

 There is currently no way for you to expire links, you can [contact us](/docs/support) if you'd like us to disable a link.
+[Currency support](/docs/faq/#can-i-show-costs-in-a-different-currency) in the dashboard is coming soon.